Swarooparani-Balgari/Swarooparani-Balgari/README.md

 ## About Me
 I am a Certified Data Analyst with a strong mathematical and statistical foundation.
 My expertise lies in transforming raw, complex datasets into clear, actionable business insights.
 With a background in Mathematics, Statistics, and Data Science, I bridge the gap between technical data processing and executive decision-making.
 Recently, I completed a Business Analytics Internship at Cognifyz Technologies, where I specialized in KPI reporting and data validation.
-I am passionate about leveraging SQL, Python, and Power BI to drive efficiency and growth.
+I am passionate about leveraging Excel, SQL, Python, and Power BI to drive efficiency and growth.

 ## Certifications
 - Data Analytics Essentials — Cisco Networking Academy